Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 };
 ```

-When a client is stopped, which means the client connection is disconnected and the client stops try to reconnect, the `Stopped` event will be triggered.
+When a client is stopped, which means the client connection is disconnected and the client stops trying to reconnect, the `Stopped` event will be triggered.
 This usually happens after the `client.StopAsync()` is called, or disabled `AutoReconnect`.
 If you want to restart the client, you can call `client.StartAsync()` in the `Stopped` event.

 ```C# Snippet:WebPubSubClient_Subscribe_Stopped
 client.Stopped += eventArgs =>